aspose-html/aspose-html-reference-tutorials/html/english/java/configuring-environment/configure-fonts/_index.md

 userAgent.setUserStyleSheet("h1 { color:#a52a2a; }\r\n" +
     "p { color:grey; }\r\n");
 ```

 This CSS colors the header brown and the paragraph grey.
-You can add any valid CSS rules here—Aspose.HTML supports the full CSS2.1 spec and many CSS3 features.
+You can add any valid CSS rules here—Aspose.HTML supports the full CSS2.1 spec and many CSS3 features. *(This is an example of **apply custom css**.)*

 #### 3.2 Point to the custom font folder
 ```java
 userAgent.getFontsSettings().setFontsLookupFolder("fonts");
 ```

 Place any `.ttf` or `.otf` files you want to use inside a folder named `fonts` located at the root of your project.
 Aspose.HTML will automatically load these fonts during rendering.

 > **Pro tip:** If you have multiple font families, keep them organized in subfolders and add each parent folder to `FontsLookupFolder` using a semicolon‑separated list.